eoguzinci/traffic_sign_classification/Traffic_Sign_Classifier.md

 ### Include an exploratory visualization of the dataset

-Visualize the German Traffic Signs Dataset using the pickled file(s).
-This is open ended, suggestions include: plotting traffic sign images, plotting the count of each sign, etc.
+To illustrate the figures, a random sample chosen from the German Traffic Signs Dataset using the pickled file(s).

 The [Matplotlib](http://matplotlib.org/) [examples](http://matplotlib.org/examples/index.html) and [gallery](http://matplotlib.org/gallery.html) pages are a great resource for doing visualizations in Python.

-**NOTE:** It's recommended you start with something simple first.
-If you wish to do more, come back to it after you've completed the rest of the sections.

 ```python